raydac/zxpoly/README.md

 ![ZX-Poly logo](https://raw.githubusercontent.com/raydac/zxpoly/master/docs/zxpoly_logo.png)

 # Introduction
+The idea of the platform was developed by me in April 1994, I had some free time to think about well-known problem of ZX-Spectrum platform - ATTRIBUTE CLASH.
+I found good solution to resolve the issue with saving of back compatibility with existing software (as minimum with most of them).
+The solution was - to rework mono-system into poly-system and add extra CPUs working in parallel to process color data.
+The solution provides some way not only keep back compatibility with software but also use existing OS.

-It is not just a yet another ZX-Spectrum emulator, but the proof of concept of the ZX-Poly platform.
-The ZX-Poly platform was developed by Igor Maznitsa in Summer 1994 and it was not something absolutely new one but just a hardware modification of the old well-known ZX-Spectrum 128 platform (it even didn't  provide or require any new operating system and could use the ZX-Spectrum SOS), the main purpose of the modification was to remove the main graphic issue of ZX-Spectrum (color clashing) and save the same speed of graphic processing without injecting any extra GPU into the system with saving back-compatibility with the original platform.
-The Very big pros of the platform is that it could be assembled with the electronic components in the end of 80th and it shows that we could have some multi-CPU SIMD home platform in that time even in the USSR (where ZX-Spectrums were produced mainly by enthusiasts).
-Unfortunately the idea was born too late and already didn't meet any interest from ZX-Spectrum producers in Russia (it was time of ZX-Spectrum sunset).
+I believe that ZX-Poly could be assembled with electronic components of 80th and it shows that we could have some four core CPU home platform in that time even in the USSR (where ZX-Spectrum was produced by many enthusiasts and small companies).
+Unfortunately the idea was born too late and couldn't meet any interest from ZX-Spectrum producers in Russia.
+So that the emulator can be recognized as some proof of concept.

 # License
 The Emulator and all its parts are published under [GNU GPL3 license](http://www.gnu.org/licenses/gpl.html).
 So that it is absolutely free for non-commercial use.